return42/sphkerneldoc/linux_src_doc/include/uapi/linux/gpio_h.rst

 -------

 lineoffsets
-    an array desired lines, specified by offset index for the associated GPIO device
+    an array of desired lines, specified by offset index for the associated GPIO device

 flags